Project Types

 When creating a Transect Report, you'll be asked to provide the Project Type and Sub-Type.
 This table can be used as a reference to determine the best option for your project scope.

-Project types are directly tied to the USACE Nationwide Permit Definitions.
-Check out this resource for more information on each project type.
+Project types are directly tied to the USACE Nationwide Permit Definitions—Click here for more information.

 Project Type |